nextthingco/docs/Gadget-docs/source/includes/_overview.md

 ## The Parts of Gadget

-Gadget is comprised of two main pieces of software:
+Gadget is comprised of two main pieces of software: GadgetCLI and GadgetOS.

 ### GadgetCLI

 GadgetCLI is a simplified command-line tool for developing a custom Linux distribution.
 It's what you used to build and deploy applications.
 GadgetCLI comes with a Gadget Template containing a Gadgetfile and an example Bash script that turn on a off LEDs connected to PE4 - PE11.

-**GadgetFile**
+&nbsp;&nbsp;&nbsp;**GadgetFile**

-	The GadgetFile builds an image that runs as a container.
+&nbsp;&nbsp;&nbsp;The GadgetFile builds an image that runs as a container.
 This file has all the container build instructions for your application.
 Whatever instructions live here will be built and deployed.

-**Containers**
+&nbsp;&nbsp;&nbsp;**Containers**

-	All Gadget containers use Alpine Linux.
+&nbsp;&nbsp;&nbsp;All Gadget containers use Alpine Linux.
 You can run as many containers as the processor can handle to get all the features needed for your project.

 ### GadgetOS